-In addition to the airborne Earth exploration science radars, NASA also operates sensors in the Earth Exploration-Satellite (active) service.
-This currently includes the NASA Global Precipitation Measurement (GPM) Mission, which is the first space-borne dual-frequency precipitation radar and multi-channel GPM microwave imager (GMI) used to provide 3D measurements of precipitation structure and characteristics; active sensors: 13597 MHz [NASA135529], 13603 MHz [NASA085503], 35547 MHz [NASA085505], 35553 MHz [NASA085506]; passive sensors: 10600-10700 MHz [NASA135522], 18600-18800 MHz [NASA135523], 23600-24000 MHz [NASA135524], 36000-37000 MHz [NASA135525], 86000-92000 MHz [NASA135526], 163.5-167.5 GHz [NASA135527], 175.31-177.31 GHz [NASA215528], 179.31-181.31 GHz [NASA215529], 182.31-184.31 GHz [NASA135528], 185.31-187.31 GHz [NASA215530], 189.31-191.31 GHz [NASA215531].
+In addition to the airborne Earth exploration science radars, NASA also operates spaceborne sensors in the Earth Exploration-Satellite (active) Service (EESS).
+This currently includes the NASA Global Precipitation Measurement (GPM) Mission, which is the first spaceborne dual-frequency precipitation radar and multi-channel GPM microwave imager (GMI) used to provide 3D measurements of precipitation structure and characteristics; active sensors: 13597 MHz [NASA135529], 13603 MHz [NASA085503], 35547 MHz [NASA085505], 35553 MHz [NASA085506]; passive sensors: 10600-10700 MHz [NASA135522], 18600-18800 MHz [NASA135523], 23600-24000 MHz [NASA135524], 36000-37000 MHz [NASA135525], 86000-92000 MHz [NASA135526], 163.5-167.5 GHz [NASA135527], 175.31-177.31 GHz [NASA215528], 179.31-181.31 GHz [NASA215529], 182.31-184.31 GHz [NASA135528], 185.31-187.31 GHz [NASA215530], 189.31-191.31 GHz [NASA215531].

 Garmin.
 Garmin indicated that aviation and marine radars are manufactured by Garmin that operate within the 9.3-9.5 GHz band.
 The aviation radars are for onboard weather detection by aircraft, constantly scanning for weather during all phases of flight normally (but a pilot can turn it off/auto control if needed).
 These systems are part of an aircraft minimum equipment list (MEL) and therefore need to be operational before flight.
-They can create an RF hazard at the airport gate, so they are often switched off when the aircraft is parked.
+They can create a radiofrequency (RF) hazard at the airport gate, so they are often switched off when the aircraft is parked.

 Aircraft weather radars operate on a semi-swept scanning process, though weather targets do not require high resolution since weather targets are typically miles across.
-Systems maximize sensitivity for extra margin as the system is looking for very weak returns, with a 1 dB loss of sensitivity for raising of the noise floor (approximately -130 dBm).
-Their most challenging environment is near the airport as air debris (insects and dust detection) cause a lot of issues.
+Systems maximize sensitivity for extra margin as the system is looking for very weak returns, with a 1 dB loss of sensitivity equivalent to raising the noise floor (approximately -130 dBm) by 1 dB.
+Their most challenging environment is near the airport as air debris (insects and dust detection) cause performance degradation.

 Both vertical and horizontal scans are normally made, with newer models having 3D volumetric scan to remove ground clutter.
 The scans can be standalone or integrated into display for pilots.
 The minimum operational performance standard (MOPS) specifies a main beam pattern of +/- 15° vertical +/- 30° horizontal from the front of the aircraft.
-Newer solid-state models are frequency agile to avoid mutual interference from other weather radars, and with radars hopping between frequencies to avoid noise or interference at specific frequencies.
+Newer solid-state models are frequency agile to avoid mutual interference from other weather radars, and some radars can hop between frequencies to avoid noise or interference at specific frequencies.
 The radars are not coordinated with other radars, but the band is large enough to support many simultaneous users.

 The duty cycle is normally 10% for solid state and 1% for magnetron systems (varies with performance requirements).
 Standards for receiver selectivity have not been a major focus in the 9 GHz band as the band has not been the subject of significant allocation changes.
-DD1494 forms filled out with parameters for federal agencies users may have receiver characteristics as part of system certification process.
+Equipment Location - Certification Information Database (EL-CID) formatted files filled out with parameters for federal agencies users may have receiver characteristics as part of the system certification process.

 FAA.
-The FAA does not generally perform risk-based spectrum analyses when modeling operational impact to its system but instead factors risk when developing system requirements.
+The FAA does not generally perform risk-based spectrum analyses when modeling operational impact to its system but instead considers risk when developing system requirements.
 The agency does apply some risk-based analysis to propagation modeling to consider variability in impacts due to clutter and atmospheric effects and may apply some risk-based analysis to wide-area multilateration where it is applicable.
-The FAA did indicate that they have a detailed process for how they choose the spectrum bands that are technically suitable for their radar operations and how they develop protection requirements.
+The FAA indicated that it has a detailed process for choosing the spectrum bands that are technically suitable for its radar operations and how it develops protection requirements.